IPCC-AR7/ar7-src-fod-ch99-example_fig_repo/README.md

 change from one draft to the next.
 If you don't know yet the draft figure number, enter a descriptive name in the ``figure`` field, e.g. ``cmip7_sea_ice_extent``, and change the repo name once you know your figure's number.

-## Repository content
+## Repository content and submission timeline

-The content that TSUs expect the First Order Draft is minimal, and grows gradually as we near the Final Government Draft.
-The idea of starting early is to build experience in data and code curation, so things aren't rushed as we near the publication date.
-A *figure repository* essentially contains the figure itself, metadata about the figure, and when applicable, the code necessary to reproduce it.
+This repository is meant to store one IPCC report figure, along with the data and code necessary to reproduce it.
+We know that publishing clean code and data is time-consuming, and that most figures don't survive the rounds of reviews, so we're only expecting code and data to be prepared for the Final Government Draft (FGD), not the First Order Draft (FOD) or Second Order Draft (SOD).
+However, we also know that delaying the data and code preparation process at the last minute will be painful for everyone involved, because it will pile on the final publication rush.
+What we're proposing is a gradual approach to data and code curation, where each draft adds a bit more content to the repository for the sake of building experience and resolving issues in a stress-free environment.

+### Key concepts

+- By *data*, we mean here the data displayed in the figure, not the source datasets they derive from.
+Please do not commit large input datasets in this repository;
+- By *metadata*, we mean the information about the figure, such as its title, caption, authors, and references.
+This information is captured in a `CITATION.cff` file, documented [here](https://citation-file-format.github.io/).

 ### First Order Draft

 For the first order draft (FOD), include the following content:

-- [ ] A metadata file (`CITATION.cff`) indicating the figure title, abstract and authors;
 - [ ] The figure itself in PNG format (e.g. `ar7-<report>-<draft>-<chapter>-<figure>.v1.0.png`);
+- [ ] A metadata file (`CITATION.cff`) indicating the figure title, abstract and authors.
+This repo already includes an example of a `CITATION.cff` file, just fill-in the fields `title`, `abstract` and `authors` and leave the `cff-version` and `message` fields as-is.

 ### Second Order Draft

-For the second order draft (SOD), please include the additional information:
+For the second order draft (SOD), please include additional information:

+- [ ] A draft version of the data underlying the figure in the `data/` directory;
+- [ ] A metadata file `data/CITATION.cff`) indicating the data title, authors and references to source data and papers;
+- [ ] A draft version of the code generating the figure from the data;
-- [ ] The list of references (datasets, papers) used to create the figure, to be included in `CITATION.cff` file (see example below).
-At this point, specifying a `DOI` for these references is not strictly necessary.
+- [ ] A reference to the data in the `CITATION.cff` file in the `references` field.

 ### Final Government Draft